Bernard Pivot

 Biography

-After starting law studies in Lyon, Pivot entered the Centre de formation des journalistes (CFJ) in Paris where he met his future wife, Monique.
+After starting law studies in Lyon Pivot entered the Centre de formation des journalistes (CFJ) in Paris, where he met his future wife, Monique.
 He graduated second in his class.

-After an internship at Le Progrès in Lyon, he studied economic journalism for a full year, then joined the Figaro Littéraire in 1958.
+After an internship at Le Progrès in Lyon, he studied economic journalism for a full year, and then joined the Figaro Littéraire in 1958.

 Meanwhile, he had begun hosting a television program in April 1973 called Ouvrez les Guillemets on France's first TV network.
 In 1974, the ORTF was dissolved and Pivot started his Apostrophes programme.
-Apostrophes was first broadcast on Antenne 2 on January 10, 1975, and ran until 1990.[3][4]
+Apostrophes was first broadcast on Antenne 2 on 10 January 1975, and ran until 1990.[3][4]

-On April 10, 2008, Pivot was made an honorary member of the Order of Canada.[6][7]
+On 10 April 2008 Pivot was made an honorary member of the Order of Canada.[6][7]

-In the month before the UK was due to leave the European Union in October 2019 after three years of fruitless public debate, Pivot tweeted (in translation): “I propose to insert the word “brexit” (without capital letter) into the French language.
+In the month before the UK was due to leave the European Union in October 2019 after three years of fruitless public debate, Pivot tweeted (in translation): "I propose to insert the word 'brexit' (without capital letter) into the French language.
 It will indicate a cacophonous and insoluble debate, a bloody shambolic reunion or assembly.
-Example: the meeting of the joint owners ended in brexit.”[8]
+Example: the meeting of the joint owners ended in brexit."[8]
 (The inclusion of the British expletive is supported two-fold by the Collins-Robert French Dictionary.)

 Spelling championships